-Did you know that our popular Trinity Celtic Knot quilt pattern (pattern can be found by clicking link) designs by Deborah Cohen is now available as an online class?
+Did you know that our popular Trinity Celtic Knot quilt pattern (pattern can be found by clicking link) designed by Deborah Cohen is now available as an online class?
 Today I want to take you inside the class for a preview of what you can expect, but first I must say thank you Deborah for this wonderful Celtic patchwork design and allowing me to present it online as a quilting class.

 The class of Trinity Celtic Knot is called Knot of Squares which describes it wonderfully for it is a celtic knot made from squares.